cs-cordero/pyvenvwrapper/README.md

 Activates the environment located at `~/.venv/[env-name]`.
 No need to source the `activate` script in the environment folder!

 #### `deactivate`
-Deactivates the currently activate environment (if any).
+Deactivates the currently active environment (if any).

 ## Author